d6lts/diff/readme.txt

     i) "Show View changes button on node edit form" adds a new "Preview" like submit button to node editing pages.
 This shows a diff preview.

+        This can be conditionally restricted per role using the user permission "Access View changes button".

     ii) "Enable the Revisions page for this content type" adds the revisioning tab to content.
 This allows users to compare between various revisions